alphagov/machine-bootstrap/README.md

 - Run an optional bootstrap script (any lang available on destination) after initial puppet run
 - A vagrant environment where `bootstrap` can be tested

+# Installation/setup

+Once you have cloned the repository, install the necessary python dependencies from requirements.txt:

+    pip install -r requirements.txt

 # Instructions for hardening machines

 Generating a new SSH key automatically and hardening for a machine at